Sodium: Isotopes

 Twenty isotopes of sodium are known, but only 23Na is stable.
 23Na is created in the carbon-burning process in stars by fusing two carbon atoms together; this requires temperatures above 600 megakelvins and a star of at least three solar masses.
 Two radioactive, cosmogenic isotopes are the byproduct of cosmic ray spallation: 22Na has a half-life of 2.6 years and 24Na, a half-life of 15 hours; all other isotopes have a half-life of less than one minute.

 Two nuclear isomers have been discovered, the longer-lived one being 24mNa with a half-life of around 20.2 milliseconds.
 Acute neutron radiation, as from a nuclear criticality accident, converts some of the stable 23Na in human blood to 24Na; the neutron radiation dosage of a victim can be calculated by measuring the concentration of 24Na relative to 23Na.

 Chemistry

 Sodium atoms have 11 electrons, one more than the stable configuration of the noble gas neon.
 The first and second ionization energies are 495.8 kJ/mol and 4562 kJ/mol, respectively.
 As a result, sodium usually forms ionic compounds involving the Na+ cation.

 Metallic sodium

 Metallic sodium is generally less reactive than potassium and more reactive than lithium.
 Sodium metal is highly reducing, with the standard reduction potential for the Na+/Na couple being −2.71 volts, though potassium and lithium have even more negative potentials.

-Liquid sodium is a popular coolants for the fast breeder reactor.